Master this fiendishly tricky variety of Critical Reasoning question on the GMAT!

 By the way, before you run off thinking red wine is a cure-all, let me point out that higher exercise rates, smaller portions, no snacking between meals, and a much lower incidence of processed sugar and prepared foods in the French diet have also been shown to play a big role in resolving the French Paradox.

 So, overall, my advice is eat healthy fresh food, lots of fruits and vegetables, drink red wine in moderation (if you are over 21), drink lots of water every day, avoid deadly trans fats, avoid processed sugar, and exercise regularly: these habits will maximize your health.
-If you also want a healthy GMAT score, then practice more GMAT Critical Reasoning question like this, and sign up for Magoosh test prep.
+If you also want a healthy GMAT score, then practice more GMAT Critical Reasoning questions like this, and sign up for Magoosh test prep.
 Magoosh is better for your GMAT score than wine is for your arteries, and you don’t even have to be 21 years old to enjoy Magoosh!
 No paradox there!

 Most Popular Resources